The IAS Visa Wizard is the easy way to find the correct visa for you

 If you want to change your employer while on a Tier 2 Visa, you must ensure that your new employer is on the UK Sponsor Licence Register and is, therefore, able to legally hire migrant workers.
 It is also worth noting that any new job you apply for will most likely be subject to the Resident Labour Market Test.
 This means it will be advertised for a total of 28 days before it can be offered to Tier 2 Visa holders.
 Because of this, it is probably wise to plan your move while you are still with your current employer.

 Switching employers while on a Tier 2 Visa is a very complicated process.
 Seeking the advice of the experienced immigration lawyers at IAS can help you successfully deal with the challenges a Tier 2 change of employment can bring.
 They will ensure that your new employer can officially sponsor you and make sure that any possible issues are considered before proceeding with your application.
-Get in touch today for personal, specialised assistance with your Tier 2 Visa changes.
+Get in touch today on 0333 363 8577 or make an enquiry online for personal, specialised assistance with your Tier 2 Visa changes.

 Even if the time on your current Certificate of Sponsorship (CoS) has not run out, you will still need to make a new application for a Tier 2 Visa.